- Dossier Perfume Guide: Which Are The Perfect Scents For You? - August 31, 2021

 For a scent to be labeled Eau de Parfum, it must have a concentration percentage range between 15-20%.
 The majority of Dossier’s fragrances have between a 15-18% perfume oil concentration.
 Some fragrances like “Woody Sandalwood”, which is inspired by Le Labo Fragrance’s Santal 33, have a 25% perfume oil concentration.

 In an earnest attempt at being an eco-conscious consumer, I personally seek to support brands that adopt ethical and eco-friendly practices.
 In this respect, Dossier does not disappoint.
 Their collection of perfumes and colognes are:

 - Colorant and UV filter free

 Dossier perfumes are also classified as “clean” beauty.
-According to their website, they follow the US and EU recommendations when creating their fragrances, with the result being a decadent scent that is clean and cruelty-free.
+According to their website, they follow the US and EU recommendations when creating their fragrances with clean ingredients, with the result being a decadent scent that is clean and cruelty-free.

 For me, the ultimate test of brand legitimacy is transparency.
 From listing out the ingredients in all of their compositions to encouraging buyers to sample as many scents as they want, it’s apparent to me that Dossier’s goal is to democratize the scent industry.